hotosm/osm-fieldwork/docs/xlsforms.md

-# Improving XLSXForms
+# Improving XLSForms

 ## Document Summary

-This documents the process of improving XForms for better mapper efficiency and stability.
+This documents the process of improving XLSForms for better mapper efficiency and stability.

 Read time; 30mins